dat-ecosystem/dat/docs/api.md

 Returns a read stream that iterates over the dat store change log (a log of all CRUD in the history of the database).

-Changes are emitted as JS objects that look like `{change: 352, id: 'foo', version: 2}`
+Changes are emitted as JS objects that look like `{change: 352, key: 'foo', version: 2}`

 ### Options